LiamJCates/Programming-Notes/C++/UserDefinedTypes.md

 Aggregate2 a2 {42, {'h', 'e', 'l', 'l', 'o'}, {1998, 2003, 2011, 2014, 2017}};

-constexpr with Classes and Objects
-We were introduced to constexpr in Lesson 3, where we learned that it offers a powerful way to improve the performance of your C++ application.
+constexpr with Classes and Objects constexpr offers a powerful way to improve the performance of your C++ application.
 By marking functions that operate on constants or const-expressions as constexpr, we are instructing the compiler to evaluate those functions and insert their result instead of inserting instructions that compute the result when the application is executed.
 This keyword can also be used with classes and objects that evaluate as constants as demonstrated by Listing 9.18.
 Note